 Table 9 shows estimates of the unit sizes required to house additional households of various types.
-Note that these are rough estimates.
+Note that these are rough estimates based on an assumed number of bedroom preferences for each household type.
 The actual size of units required is dependent on a number of factors, including individual family preference and lifestyle, as well as economic means and affordability.
 These estimates are used to project the additional units needed by bedroom sizes.
 About 67% of families with children and other families will require dwellings with 3+ bedrooms and 50% of couples without children will required 2-bedroom dwellings.